Hotels and Their Guests Are Going Green - With Big Data

 - Low availability.

-When it comes to getting buy-in for your hotel to go green, one of the common themes seen to deter not only guests, but also stakeholders is a lack of reviewable data.
+When it comes to getting buy-in for your hotel to go green, one of the common themes seen to deter not only guests but also stakeholders is a lack of reviewable data.
 After all, it is crucial for them to be able to see what their buy-in and contributions can accomplish.
 While overcoming this communication hurdle can be difficult, it’s far from impossible with the right data.

 Going Green with Big Data

-Graph below is taken from Green Lodging Trends Report 2017, showing that globally, 68% of hotels benchmark energy performance against peer properties in their company’s portfolio.
+Source: Green Lodging Trends Report 2017, showing that globally, 68% of hotels benchmark energy performance against peer properties in their company’s portfolio.

 Big data is changing how everything is done.
 For those hoping to go green in the hospitality industry, this simple fact will put their sustainability goals well within reach.
 Overcoming the hurdles to stakeholder and guest involvement often boils down to whether you have actionable data and key insights on bigger trends in real-time energy consumption.